cando/slides/programming_with_algebra/slides.md

 <!--

 back again to this slide.

+Can be seen as a mapping from one category to another.

 If i know how to transform a triangle into a square, i must know how to transform a boxed triangle in a boxed square, isn' it?

 -->